karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/faq-setting-digital-signatures.md

 <Image align="center" width="80% " src="https://files.readme.io/325cac4cf3b45b7312c11480a7c42e3f309442583e4d925277dfaf53e7d210d1-bimi.webp" />

-Only senders with configured SPF, DKIM, and DMARC signatures with a strict policy ("p=quarantine" or "p=reject") can implement BIMI.
+Only senders with configured SPF, DKIM, and DMARC signatures with a strict policy (`p=quarantine` or `p=reject`) can implement BIMI.
 In addition, the logo display depends on the domain reputation, the volume and regularity of mailings, and the postal service.
 [Learn more about setting up BIMI >](https://yespo.io/blog/how-create-svg-logo-bimi)

 ## How Is the Reputation of the Sender Formed?